HackerEarth/hackerearth-chrome-extension/README.md

 2. Ensure that the Developer mode checkbox in the top right-hand corner is checked.

-3. lick Load unpacked extension… to pop up a file-selection dialog.
+3. Click Load unpacked extension… to pop up a file-selection dialog.

 4. Navigate to  hackerearth-chrome-extension/ and select it.

-The extension will be loaded right away.
+The extension will be loaded right away!